yegor256/blog/_posts/2018/nov/2018-11-27-you-can-do-better.md

 Learning how to program and *actually* programming are not the same thing.
 The best, and the only right way to learn is "by doing."
 The best way of doing is to create something meaningful and important.
 If it's your own product---even better.
-If someone pays you for that--- best of all.
-Every time I want to learn something new I make up a realistic goal and attempt to achieve it.
+If someone pays you for that---best of all.
+Every time I want to learn something new I make up a realistic goal and [attempt](/pets.html) to achieve it.
 A few years ago I was interested in learning Python.
 Instead of going to online courses or reading books I tried to create a small web app for my own marketing purposes.
 At that time I knew Java, but I wrote that app in Python.
 My recommendation: never study